stefanghenescu/InkTime-TSC/README.md

 ## Hardware Functionality

-This section describes the main hardware subsystems of the InkTime TSC smartwatch, focusing on component choices, overall architecture, and how the design is optimized for low power consumption.
+This section describes the main hardware subsystems of the InkTime smartwatch, focusing on component choices, overall architecture, and how the design is optimized for low power consumption.

 ---